lorenzodidomenic/CountriesQualityOfLifeAnalysis/README.md

 # CountriesQualityOfLifeAnalysis

-analysis of the quality of life in the world's nations
+An analysis of quality of life across the world's nations